-In the French scheme, capacity providers must make the capacity they have sold as certificates available in peak demand hours identified in advance by the TSO.
-In these hours, suppliers must also ensure that they have sufficient certificates to cover the consumption of their consumers in a cold winter.
+(193) In the French scheme, capacity providers must make the capacity they have sold as certificates available in peak demand hours identified in advance by the TSO.
+In such hours, suppliers must either reduce their customers' demand or ensure that they have sufficient certificates to cover the peak consumption of their consumers (adapted to represent a cold winter).
 If suppliers hold insufficient certificates, or capacity providers make insufficient capacity available, capacity imbalance penalties will apply.